Suryaphalle/rest_project/README.md

 To send_update to particuler device of perticular sensor `http://127.0.0.1:8000/send_update/`

-TO get data of particuler device of perticular sensor `http://127.0.0.1:8000/get_data/`
+To get data of particuler device of perticular sensor `http://127.0.0.1:8000/get_data/`